MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-infrastructure-servers.md

 ---
 title: Set up infrastructure servers in the VMM compute fabric
-description: This article describes how to set up infrastructure servers in the VMM fabric
+description: This article describes how to manage infrastructure servers in the VMM fabric
 author:  rayne-wiselman
 ms.author: raynew
 manager:  cfreemanwa